labrosb/xGitHub-Finder-Angular4/README.md

 </p>

-JavaScript Project: A web application consumint the GitHub Api to search and present profiles.
+JavaScript Project: A web application implemented with Anguler 4, consuming the GitHub Api to search and present GitHub profiles.

 Year of implementation : 2018